 At the end of the funding round, you can access your application outcome via the HRC Gateway.
-If your application progressed as one of the top 10 highest scoring applications, you will receive a review summary from the assessing committee, which is designed to give you a brief, balanced and objective statement of the committee's response to your application.
+You will receive a review summary from the assessing committee, which is designed to give you a brief, balanced and objective statement of the committee's response to your application.